Paper data storage: History

 In the late 1880s Herman Hollerith invented the recording of data on a medium that could then be read by a machine.
 Prior uses of machine readable media, above, had been for control (automatons, piano rolls, looms, ...), not data.
 "After some initial trials with paper tape, he settled on punched cards..."
 Hollerith's method was used in the 1890 census.
 Hollerith's company eventually became the core of IBM.

 Other technologies were also developed that allowed machines to work with marks on paper instead of punched holes.
 This technology was widely used for tabulating votes and grading standardized tests.
 Banks used magnetic ink on checks, supporting MICR scanning.

-In an early electronic computing device, the Atanasoff–Berry Computer, electric sparks were used to singe small holes in paper cards to represent binary data.
+In an early electronic computing device, the Atanasoff–Berry Computer, electric sparks were used to single small holes in paper cards to represent binary data.
 The altered dielectric constant of the paper at the location of the holes could then be used to read the binary data back into the machine by means of electric sparks of lower voltage than the sparks used to create the holes.
 This form of paper data storage was never made reliable and was not used in any subsequent machine.